 Not knowing what to expect from the harvest experience, I arrived at Quinta da Pacheca in Regua, right at the peak of the harvest action.
 Trucks carrying workers to the vineyards lumbered by as we prepared for the work we’d come there to do: grape picking.

-Although the “tourist team” is kept small, you can expect to be joined by a fellow wine lover or two who you will quickly bond with over the day’s experiences.
+Although the “tourist team” is kept small, you can expect to be joined by a fellow wine lover or two with whom you will quickly bond over the day’s experiences.
 You will sidle up to real grape pickers as they expertly clear a row of vines in a flash.

-There’s no denying that harvesting grapes by hand is a difficult job – one that requires skill, attention to detail, patience, and a lot of sunscreen.
+There’s no denying that harvesting grapes by hand are a difficult job – one that requires skill, attention to detail, patience, and a lot of sunscreens.
 As soon as you hit the first row of grapes and start snipping big juicy bunches of fruit, you’ll understand the struggle.

 It’s Not All Work